GfSE/SAF-Specification/developing-saf/concept/concepts.md

 A party asserting claims.
 ## Compliance Statement
 Used in the communication between Stakeholder (Customer) and Contractor.
-Compliance Statements are the first answer to the Stakeholder Requirements, and are usually together with the Stakeholder Requirements part of the contract.
-They are valuable input for system development and System Requirement elicitation.
+Compliance Statements are the first answer to the Stakeholder Requirements and are usually together with the Stakeholder Requirements part of the contract.
+They are valuable input for the System development and System Requirement elicitation.
 Information status:
 * not compliant (with explanation / rationale)
 * partially compliant (with explanation / rationale)
 * fully compliant